tylerprehl/top-shopping-cart/README.md

 - Got a little jumpstart on using React useOutletContext (probably not in best-practice form)
   - It's a convenient workaround, but not being able to use props is a little painful
     - When I went to test the Shop loading product cards from the API, instead of being able to pass a mock API function through the props, I found that I would need to use something like Mock Service Worker to hijack the API and return my mock data
-- useOutlookContext assumes that the data is immediately available
+- useOutletContext assumes that the data is immediately available
   - This may seem wildly intuitive, but it led to a problem where I was trying to use my 'allProducts' state variable from Store.jsx in ItemPage.jsx to pick the correct product from allProducts based on the parameter in the URL (to display on the page).
 The gist of the issue was when you manually navigated to a product page (ex - .../store/shop/9), the page would throw a 'value is null' error because it would try to load the component before the API call that was busy getting all the products from Fakestore finished.
 This resulted in the component erroring out on its render
   - The solution was passing an aptly named second state variable (finishedLoading) to ItemPage.jsx so that it didn't attempt to access allProducts before it was ready
 - Mock Service Worker is a great workaround if you make any API calls within an Outlet